 What are the traditional listing agent duties for a full service real estate broker?
 Is there any difference between the level of service I will receive through a 1% for Full Service Listing?

-Since we’ve established that a Full Service for 1% Listing through a well-regarded Hauseit affiliate broker is a traditional full service listing, let’s talk about what actual listing agent duties are in NYC.
+Since we’ve established that a Full Service for 1% Listing through an established Hauseit partner broker is a traditional full service listing, let’s talk about what actual listing agent duties are in NYC.

 Pricing your property to sell

 It’s important for sellers to have an idea of how much they want to sell their home for and to communicate this to their agent.
 One of the most important listing agent duties is verifying whether the owner’s selling price is realistic or not.